share

 • There are no team and product expansion plans in your mind.
 The expanding process is expensive and undesirable with a monolithic architecture.

-• Your product isn’t developed yet and you’re at the start-up stage.
+• Your product isn't developed yet, and you're at the startup stage.
 Developing a monolithic architecture will take less time than creating many microservices.

-• You need a minimum viable product (MVP) with a key value to validate your idea and collect feedback - monolithic architecture is your choice.
+• You need a minimum viable product (MVP) with a key value to validate your idea and collect feedback—monolithic architecture is your choice.

 When to opt for microservices architecture?